Filing a Mesothelioma Claim in Pennsylvania

 Asbestos Laws and Regulations in Pennsylvania

-While not totally banned, asbestos use has been heavily restricted since the 1980s through local, state, and federal laws.
+While not totally banned, asbestos use has been heavily restricted in Pennsylvania and the rest of the country since the 1980s through local, state, and federal laws.

-Pennsylvania’s Department of Environmental Protection and the Department of Labor and Industry enforces federal asbestos laws and regulations.
+Pennsylvania’s Department of Environmental Protection and its Department of Labor and Industry enforce asbestos laws and regulations.